miklevin/MikeLev.in/_posts/2023-05-02-moz-links-api-touch-every-endpoint-in-python.md

 Once the resources have been loaded using import statements, they can be used anywhere in the program, not just in the cell where the import statement was written.
 This allows the program to access the functionality provided by the imported resources throughout its execution.

-The libraries here not part of the standard Python library are `requests' and `sqlitedict`.
+The libraries here not part of the standard Python library are `requests` and `sqlitedict`.
 You can install the with `pip install requests` and `pip install sqlitedict` in your terminal or a Jupyter cell.
 If you're using Anaconda, requests is pre-installed.

 ```python
 import json